Mkhan13/draw_to_speech/README.md

 ## Problem
 Nonverbal children often rely on augmentative and alternative communication (ACC) tools to communicate and express themselves.
-However, most ACC devices require navigating menus or recognizing text or icons.
+However, most AAC devices require navigating menus or recognizing text or icons.
 This can be diLicult for young children who communicate more easily through visual symbols or drawings.
 The goal of this project is to make an interactive sketch to speech communication board that allows children to draw